briot/alere-tauri/README.txt

 tools needed for the frontend:

    * Download from:  https://github.com/coreybutler/nvm-windows
-   * Run:            nvm install latest
+   > nvm install latest
    * In "command prompt", as administrator:   nvm use latest

 When you are creating a new app (so not needed if you are just compiling Alere):

-   * Run:      npm create tauri-app
+   > npm create tauri-app

+Also install the diesel command line tools:

+   > cargo install diesel_cli --no-default-features --features "sqlite-bundled"

 You then need to install rustup and git: